love. local. wool.

 Larry does the hay growing, harvesting and storing.
 And a lot of the feeding too.

 Jami spends much of her time working with the wool and planning flock genetics.
+She does much of the lambing duties but they tag team when necessary.
 She is also a certified wool classer and helps flocks get the best prices for their wool by separating their clips into quality categories.
 Jami attends multiple fiber festivals with her woolen wares.
-She is an avid fiber artist and keeps busy either prepping fleeces for sale or creating her own designs from wool and also feeds a lot of cookies to the sheep.
-You can check out her shop on this website to get a glimpse into her world.
+She keeps busy either prepping fleeces for sale or creating her own designs from wool and also feeds a lot of cookies to the sheep.

 Part of the farm family are the border collies, Ben, Beau, and Nell, aka the sheep movers, and Meg, the livestock guardian goddess.